 Overnight at a guesthouse in Phu.

 Today, walk back from Phu village on the same trail for few hours, followed by a downward path through a small gorge at Phu Khola.
-Crossing many streams and suspension bridges, ascend to arrive at Yughat; a small village decorated with mani stones, Buddhist chortens and shrines.
-From Yughat, you continue to walk through the Lapche River Gorge along with the flora and fauna of the surrounding.
+Crossing many streams and suspension bridges ascend to Yughat, a small village decorated with mani stones, Buddhist chortens, and shrines.
+From Yughat, you continue to walk through the Lapche River Gorge along with flora and fauna of the surrounding.

 Overnight a monastery in Nar Phedi.

-Though Nar and Phu look similar due to their geographical features and climate, Nar is smaller and livelier than Phu.
+Nar and Phu look similar due to their geographical features and climate; Nar is smaller and livelier than Phu.
 Therefore, here you have more time and a chance to observe the daily lifestyle of the locals.
 You get to encounter many women weaving wool fabric to make rugs and blankets.
-You can spend the evening by enjoying nature’s beauty and capturing some sunset photos for memory.
+You can spend the evening enjoying nature’s beauty and capturing some sunset photos for memory.

 Overnight at a guesthouse in Nar Village.

-Be prepared for an adventurous trek today and climb upwards, leaving behind Nar village to arrive at Kangla Pass.
-But the sturdy day is all worth it to get the view of the scenic landscape from the Kangla Pass.
-The pass offers a remarkable view of ranges like Gangapurna, Annapurna II, Tilicho peak and surrounding peaks, Hunde Airport and Marsyangdi Valley.
+Be prepared for an adventurous trek today and climb upwards, leaving behind Nar village to arrive at Kang La Pass.
+But the sturdy day is all worth it to view the scenic landscape from the Kang La Pass.
+The pass offers a remarkable view of ranges like Gangapurna, Annapurna II, Tilicho peak and surrounding peaks, Hunde Airport, and Marsyangdi Valley.